bonfire-networks/CommonsPub-Server/README.md

 Pub of the Commons does not ship with a front-end, as each use case will likely have a customised client app, though compatibility between clients and not reinventing the wheel (such as sharing React.js components) is encouraged.

 ### As systemd service (with provided .service file)
 [Not tested with system reboot yet!]
 You'll also want to set up the server to be run as a systemd service.
-Example .service file can be found in `installation/pleroma.service` you can put it in `/etc/systemd/system/`.
+Example .service file can be found in `installation/moodle_net.service` you can put it in `/etc/systemd/system/`.

-Running: `service pleroma start`
+Running: `service moodle_net start`

-Logs can be watched by using `journalctl -fu pleroma.service`
+Logs can be watched by using `journalctl -fu moodle_net.service`

 ### Standalone/run by other means
 Run `mix phx.server` in repository's root, it will output log into stdout/stderr